cloudelementsca/terraform-azurerm-network/README.md

 # terraform-azurerm-network
 ## Description
 This module creates an Azure virtual network in a resource group and location that you specify.
 It's highly adjustable and takes the same input variables as `azurerm_virtual_network` and `azurerm_subnet` resource definitions have attributes.
+All attributes for the vnet and subnets are optional.
+The vnet output variables are maps containing all the information for the vnet and each subnet

 ## Using the Module
 See the `examples/` folders on how to use the module.